 Hidden Gems: We Found Rare Handcrafted Tamchini Wares In The Streets Of Kolkata

 Colourful Enamel Ware, Crockery, Crockery With Pretty Designs

 Still wondering what tamchini is?
-Simply put, tamchini is the Hindi term for enamel wares or crockery that was popular in the olden times.
-Made out of iron or tin, these wares come covered in white enamel and coloured border (mostly blue) to protect it from corrosion and heat.
+Simply put, tamchini is the Hindi term for enamel ware that was popular in the olden times.
+Made out of iron or tin, these crockery come covered in white enamel and coloured border (mostly blue) to protect it from corrosion and heat.
 Plates, bowls, mugs and dishes, tamchini was a readily available in most households at least an era back, until glass, fibre and plastic took over the kitchen scene.
 Given a little effort, finding regular tamchini won’t be too difficult, but finding them with fine designs and beautiful patterns in the city is no child’s play.
 These rare gems are found in only one nook of the city tucked inside the bustling Burra Bazar.
 Get to the Canning Street Portuguese Church and cross across to walk into the lane on the opposite side.
 Once there, you’ll find a stretch of stores and wholesale stalls selling hand-painted colourful tamchini crockery.
 From paisley to floral-pattern bands, these come in different colours and sizes.
 But best of all, they are all priced as reasonably as INR 40 onwards.